 “Subsequent Offers: Buyer acknowledges that Seller has the right to accept subsequent offers until COE.
-Seller understands that any subsequent offer accepted by the Seller must be a backup offer contingent on the cancellation of this Contract.”
+Seller understands that any subsequent offer accepted by Seller must be a backup offer contingent on the cancellation of this Contract.”

 “Nothing shall limit a Seller from accepting subsequent offers from subsequent buyer(s) and submitting the back-up contract(s) to Seller’s creditor(s) for consideration.
-All parties understand and agree that Seller’s creditor(s) may elect to allow the Seller to sell the Premises only to the holder of the Contract with terms and conditions most acceptable to creditor(s).”
+All parties understand and agree that Seller’s creditor(s) may elect to allow Seller to sell the Premises only to the holder of the Contract with terms and conditions most acceptable to creditor(s).”

-Big difference between those two terms, isn’t it?
+Big difference between those two terms, right?